Productivity: How Small Habits Drive Big Change

 #3.
 Build systems that create consistency.

 Systems multiply the effect of habits, creating efficiency across an organisation.
 Project Management systems like Asana or Notion, streamline actions and help new habits spread faster in an intentional way.
-In the P System above, you’ll notice emails were not used for internal communication within our team.
+In the ‘P System’ above, you’ll notice emails were not used for internal communication within our team.
 Why?
-When it came to prioritisation, our leadership team found emails too inefficient and open-ended.
+When it came to prioritisation, our leadership team found emails too inefficient, not to mention open-ended when it comes to prioritising them.
 Of course, we needed to work with client emails, which we streamlined through a CRM.
-The benefit was that systems created accountability and consistency across teams without draining emotional willpower.
+The benefit was that a system designating selected platforms for the required level of priority created accountability and consistency across teams, without draining emotional willpower.

 #4.
 Use social accountability.